 Family Based treatment will still be in place throughout, and will continue after ChAHTT intervention finishes.

 In addition, if a young person is already in hospital, ChAHTT can offer similar packages of care to enable earlier discharge.

 The Day Treatment Programme is designed to support individuals to normalise their eating behaviours, to restore weight where applicable and to provide them with a firm foundation to build upon during individual work with the Eating Disorders Community Team.

-t does so by offering a combination of group therapy and supported mealtimes, allowing individuals to work towards their recovery and treatment goals.
-More information about the programme can be found in the Day Treatment booklet, the groups guide and weekly timetable.
+It does so by offering a combination of group therapy and supported mealtimes, allowing individuals to work towards their recovery and treatment goals.
+More information about the programme can be found in the day treatment booklet, the groups guide and weekly timetable.

 Beat – Eating Disorder Support Group (Cirencester)